mikedane/giraffeacademy.com/content/programming-languages/ruby/18-if-statements-(con't).md

 ---
 date: 2017-11-01T00:12:43-04:00
 title: "If Statements Cont"
-seo_title: "If Statements Cont | Ruby | Giraffe Academy"
+seo_title: "If Statements Cont | Ruby | Mike Dane"
 subheader:
      greeting: Ruby - Programming Language
      description: This course covers the basics of programming in Ruby.
 Work your way through the videos and we'll teach you everything you need to know to start your programming journey!